JakeJP/flipdown/README.md

 - 🎨 Themeable - Choose from built-in themes, or add your own
 - 🌍 i18n - Customisable headings for your language

-### In addition to the original version, Jake's edition features the following

 - more Responsive - restructured using CSS Flexbox so the size fits and stretches along the drawing container.
 - more digits on **Days** rotor.
 Grouping digits in one rotor.
 - auto hide preceding zeros.